Kean University Statement on Hazing

 Hazing is defined as any activity that endangers the physical safety of another person, or produces mental or physical discomfort; causes embarrassment, fright, humiliation or ridicule; or degrades the individual.

 Why is Hazing Bad?

 The Greek System is a target for widespread criticism.
-While most of it comes from people who have never experienced the manifold values inherent in fraternity or sorority membership, its spokes people are so numerous, and their audience is so predominately made up of non - fraternity men and women lacking in understanding of what a fraternity or sorority really stands for, it is difficult to counteract the unfavorable publicity.
+While most of it comes from people who have never experienced the manifold values inherent in fraternity or sorority membership, its spokespeople are so numerous, and their audience is so predominately made up of non-fraternity men and women lacking in understanding of what a fraternity or sorority really stands for, it is difficult to counteract the unfavorable publicity.

 There is a more practical side, however.
 In the past, pre-initiation horseplay in the Greek world has led to numerous physical injuries and even some deaths.
-By a famous decision of the highest court in Colorado, it has now been established, as a matter of law that the chapters which conduct these “activities” are liable in damages for the injuries inflicted, and that similar liability is incurred by the chapter members who actively participate in hazing.
+By a famous decision of the highest court in Colorado, it has now been established, as a matter of law, that the chapters that conduct these “activities” are liable in damages for the injuries inflicted, and that similar liability is incurred by the chapter members who actively participate in hazing.

 How Did Hazing Get Started?

-Hazing as we know it is strictly an American phenomenon--arising from the crude behavior of the 19th century “cowboy” towns on the frontier, and from some forms of military discipline imposed during “boot camp” or “basic training.”
-Hazing did have parallels in Medieval Europe and the British prep schools of the 1700's, but these practices disappeared long before the American version developed.
+Hazing as we know it is strictly an American phenomenon -- arising from the crude behavior of the 19th-century “cowboy” towns on the frontier, and from some forms of military discipline imposed during “boot camp” or “basic training.”
+Hazing did have parallels in Medieval Europe and the British prep schools of the 1700s, but these practices disappeared long before the American version developed.